 Allegheny Landing is owned and managed by the City of Pittsburgh.
 For more information on staging a special event at Allegheny Landing, please visit the City of Pittsburgh’s Citiparks Special Event Permitting page.

-A renovation of Allegheny Landing led by Riverlife, City of Pittsburgh, Carnegie Museum of Art, and Friends of Allegheny Landing began in 2010.
+A renovation of Allegheny Landing led by Riverlife and the City of Pittsburgh with support from Carnegie Museum of Art and Friends of Allegheny Landing began in 2010.
 Highlights include:

 - Boat dock restoration completed 2013

 - Piazza Lavoro public artwork restoration completed 2015

 - Lower trail restoration, native plantings and rain garden addition completed 2016.

 - Upper plaza improvements and master planning process, 2021